leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 The simple, but not easy, solution, is to **invest in others early.** Invest as much as you can - time, money, help.
 Invest in as many people as you can.
 Invest as often as you can.

+Those familiar with finance might find it helpful to view this from an options point of view.
+For those unfamiliar, think of everyone as a lottery ticket.

+How many lottery tickets should you buy?
+The more the better, but it also depends on how much you're buying them at.

 **Don't short the lottery.**